brianLiu0405/ssss/_sources/labs/lab5.rst

 To achieve this, the operating system maintains multiple isolated execution instances called processes.
 A process can only access the resource it owns.
 If it needs additional resources, it invokes the corresponding system calls.
-The kernel then checks the capabilities of the process and only provides the resource if the process has the access rights.
+The kernel then checks the capabilities of the process and only provides the resource if the process has the access right.

 MMU-less
 --------

 In general, programs that directly run machine code on the CPU are isolated by virtual memory.
-However, we won't enable the MMU in this lab, so we can't prevent illegal memory access and we can't use the same virtual address for different processes.
+However, we don't enable the MMU in this lab, so we can't prevent illegal memory access and we can't use the same virtual address for different processes.
 If you want to execute multiple programs, please use different linker scripts for different programs and load them to different addresses to prevent overlapping.
-If your program calls fork, the program shouldn't use global variables, dynamic allocation, indirect storage, etc, since the storage will be corrupted.

 Run Queue and Wait Queue
 ========================